Your situation might look like this: Your organization understands the value of performance reviews, but has struggled to implement them.

 There are a few factors to consider when choosing how often to conduct performance reviews.

-Consider organizational culture.
+Consider the organizational culture.
 Is direct feedback natural in conversations?
-If yes, that takes pressure off having reviews often.
-If no, you may want to incorporate reviews more often into your feedback protocols.
+If yes, that takes away the pressure of having reviews often.
+If no, you may want to consider holding reviews more frequently, at least until giving and receiving direct feedback becomes a more integrated part of the culture.

 Consider your manager-to-employee ratio.
-Those managing fewer employees have more time to dictate towards a review process.
-Although your organization may be medium-sized or large-sized, you may have managers only overseeing a handful of employees.
-Conversely, at a small or developing organization, you may have a single manager overlooking dozens of employees.
+Those managing fewer employees likely have more time to devote to a review process.
+Although your organization may be medium-sized or large-sized, each manager may be overseeing just a handful of employees.
+Conversely, at a small or developing organization, a single manager may be overlooking dozens of employees, so a quarterly review structure likely wouldn’t be feasible.

 Consider whether a review focuses on compensation or development.
-You should be conducting reviews regarding compensation, so your employees have an opportunity to receive salary increases, a bonus, etc. However, these reviews should be separate from reviews based solely on employee development, or how an employee can improve their overall performance.
+You should be conducting reviews regarding compensation, so your employees have an opportunity to receive a salary increase, bonus, etc. However, these reviews should be separate from reviews based on employee development, or how an employee can improve their overall performance.

 Consider how long an employee has been employed at your organization.
 In addition to annual performance reviews, Phoenix-based healthcare company Solera provides new employees with a 60-day evaluation, two months after their first day.

 Consider the pace of growth.
 Is your organization young and/or growing fast?
-Is your it expecting to undergo changes, especially structurally?
+Are you expecting it to undergo changes, especially structurally?
 Has it recently taken on new investors and funding?
-Instead of holding off on performance reviews altogether, think about implementing them in smaller bursts.
+Instead of holding off on performance reviews altogether — and missing important opportunities to provide employees with the feedback they need to grow — think about implementing them in smaller bursts.

 No matter what type of performance review you choose to implement, remember that it’s okay to experiment and see how your organization responds to the reviews.
-You may find that after trying out quarterly reviews, an annual one is a better fit.
+You may find that after trying out annual reviews, semiannual or quarterly reviews are a better fit; or you may discover that the rapid organizational shifts that necessitated quarterly reviews for a time slow down enough that annual reviews make more sense.
 Lattice can help you determine the right timing for your organization.